Depression And Insomnia: How Therapy For Insomnia Improves Mental Health

 These impairments may significantly lower an individual’s ability to concentrate, be self-motivated, perform at work or school, initiate projects, or solve problems.
 The daytime impairments that individuals struggling with insomnia face may lead to low self-esteem and a decreased quality of life.
 These two risk factors could increase the chances of anxiety and depression.

-Professional support for insomnia and depression
+Professional support for depression and insomnia: Improve sleep

 While there is a studied link between developing depression and insomnia, it may be difficult to determine if sleep disorders are a risk factor for developing depression or are caused by depression.
 The two conditions often co-occur, and the focus on these conditions may be better aimed at treating both simultaneously than working to prevent one or the other.
 Therapy, such as interpersonal psychotherapy, is an effective treatment for symptoms associated with both conditions.

-Online therapy for depression and insomnia
+Online therapy for insomnia and depression to improve sleep

 At times, the stress of finding a therapist and traveling to appointments may keep some people from reaching out for help.
 In these cases, online therapy through a platform like BetterHelp may be beneficial as a depression and insomnia treatment.
 Online therapy allows clients to meet a provider from home and choose a time slot that fits their schedule, allowing individuals to work around sleep disturbances.
 In addition, clients can choose between phone, video, and live chat sessions with their therapists.

-Online cognitive behavioral therapy for insomnia
+Online cognitive behavioral therapy for insomnia and better sleep

 Research has also shown that online therapy is a highly effective method for receiving mental health care compared to in-person therapy.
 For example, a study published in Sleep Medicine Clinics examined the efficacy of internet-based cognitive-behavioral therapy for insomnia (I-CBTI).
 After reviewing a number of meta-analysis studies looking at I-CBTI, researchers found that in tailoring CBT sessions specific for people with chronic insomnia, patients had significant improvement in symptoms and a reduced need for pharmacological interventions such as prescription and over-the-counter sleep aids.